generatron/GeneratronPublic/README.md

     Use [ModelName]

 Create your own spec.yaml in another repo, and do "explore", remember your repo needs to be readable by public.

+You can also create your own templates, to customize the output, that will be another tutorial, coming up soon.